tidalcycles/tidal-doc/docs/getting-started/editor/Pulsar.md

 ---
 ---

-## Manul Installation of Tidalcycles package
+## Manual Installation of Tidalcycles package
 In most circumstances manual installation of tidalcycles package in Pulsar should be avoided.
 Please use the Package Manager within Pulsar.
 If there is a requirement for manual installation, or if installation via Package Manager repeatedly fails, below are manual steps that apply to MacOS and Linux.
 For more information, see [pulsar-tidalcycles on github](https://github.com/tidalcycles/pulsar-tidalcycles).